liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

     :::image type="content" source="../media/amsi-configuration-body-scan-page.png" alt-text="Screenshot of the AMSI Scan Configuration page with different modes." lightbox="../media/amsi-configuration-body-scan-page.png":::

+8. Once you have made the necessary changes, click **OK** to apply them effectively.

 > [!NOTE]
 >
 > - Each web application must be configured for AMSI independently, and the specified endpoints list applies only to that web application.
-> - If AMSI has been disabled for a web application, it will remain disabled after upgrading to a build with the new body scan feature.
+> - The new body scan feature will remain disabled after the upgrade if the AMSI is disabled for a web application.
 > - Body scanning can't be enabled without also enabling header scanning.
 > - The default configuration for body scan is the Balanced Mode.
-After upgrading, any web application that had AMSI enabled will also have body scanning enabled in the Balanced Mode.
+After upgrading to SPSE Version 25H1, any web application that had AMSI enabled will also have body scanning enabled in the Balanced Mode.

 ### Activate/Deactivate AMSI using PowerShell